Ivan Reitman, producer, ‘Ghostbusters’ director, dies at 75

 Among other notable films he directed are “Twins,” “Kindergarten Cop,” “Dave,” “Junior” and 1998’s “Six Days, Seven Nights.”
 He also produced “Beethoven,” “Old School” and “EuroTrip,” and many others, including several for his son.

-He was born in Komarmo, Czechoslovakia, in 1946 where his father owned the country’s biggest vinegar factory.
+He was born in Komárno, Czechoslovakia, in 1946 where his father owned the country’s biggest vinegar factory.
+His mother had survived Auschwitz and his father was in the resistance.
 When the communists began imprisoning capitalists after the war, the Reitmans decided to escape, when Ivan Reitman was only 4.
 They traveled in the nailed-down hold of a barge headed for Vienna.

 “I remember flashes of scenes,” Reitman told the AP in 1979.
 “Later they told me about how they gave me a couple of sleeping pills so I wouldn’t make any noise.
 I was so knocked out that I slept with my eyes open.
 My parents were afraid I was dead.”